code0monkey1/flight-entries-express-typescript/README.md

   1. **Adding new Diary Entry : ( Create New Diary Operation)**

       > While accepting  a new entry from an external API ,  you need to **sanitize the data properly** , to **check they belong to the expected type** .
 If not , you need to _throw an Exception and reject the entry at the router_ level.

+      > For this we create a utility function `toNewDataEntry`, which takes in an unknown object and return to us a `NewDiaryEntry` type object ( which is a DiaryEntry , without an `id` )

       ```javascript

        import { NewDiaryEntry } from './types';

         const toNewDiaryEntry = (object: unknown): NewDiaryEntry => {
           const newEntry: NewDiaryEntry = {